mosesvk/_myBlog/content/about.md

 #intro
 intro:
   title1: "About Me"
-  title2: "I am Software Developer in Utah.
-I'm here to share my experiences and appreciations in life.
-Feel free to skim through."
+  title2: "I love comic book and sci-fi movies and shows.
+I love anime. "
-  description: "This is a blog dedicated to Coding and Reviews.
-I review movies, tv shows, and books."
+  description: "This is a blog dedicated to Reviews & Ratings of the top sci-fi & Thriller Movies, Shows & Anime"

   # about images
   images: